-The Historic Stone Built Agricultural Slated Farm Outbuildings and Coach House reveiced grant aid under the Heritage Council’s GLAS Traditional Farm Buildings Grant Scheme scheme in 2021.
+The Historic Stone Built Agricultural Slated Farm Outbuildings and Coach House received grant aid under The Department of Agriculture, Food and the Marine and The Heritage Council’s GLAS Traditional Farm Buildings Grant Scheme Scheme in 2021.
 Read more about the project here.

 The buildings comprise of early 18th century derelict outhouses used as farm buildings and include a series of terraced buildings of coach house, stables including servants quarters,workshop,cow houses, pigsty and barn.
 Laid out as a courtyard with Rockingham House, the yard now being a lawn.